mrudelle/word-clock/hardware/README.md

 The next layer is an MDF LED row spacer.

 Then the back plate, with LED taped on it, with the PCB jumpers soldered to recreate a long chain.
 I ordered 1.6mm thick custom designed PCB jumpers for cheap (from PCBway IIRC).
 With castelated holes to easily solder them onto the led strips.
+See [/hardware/pcb_jumper/](pcb_jumper/).

 ![Wordclock v2 custom designed pcb](/doc/img/build-pcb.jpg)
 ![Wordclock v2 jumper pcb soldering](/doc/img/build-pcb-solder.jpg)